Utility-Preserving De-Identification for Math Tutoring: Investigating Numeric Ambiguity in the MathEd-PII Benchmark Dataset: Phase 2: Math Segmentation and Numeric Ambiguity

 To distinguish math-focused sections in a transcript, we applied a segmentation strategy by first identifying anchor math messages with high density of math vocabulary and then expanding the segment based on semantic similarity \cite{galley2003discourse, Huang2015BiLSTMCRF, misra2011text}.

-The construction of the math vocabulary set was informed by a comprehensive list of 2,824 K-12 math learning components\footnote{https://docs.learningcommons.org/knowledge-graph/getting-started/download-the-data} curated by the Learning Commons initiative and the Achievement Network \cite{learningcommons_learning_components}, which are granular representations of individual math skills and concepts encompassing the Common Core State Standards for Mathematics (CCSSM) and 18 U.S. state math standards (e.g., California, New York, Texas, and Washington).
+The construction of the math vocabulary set was informed by a comprehensive list of 2,824 K-12 math learning components\footnote{https://docs.learningcommons.org/knowledge-graph/understanding-knowledge-graph/about-knowledge-graph} curated by the Learning Commons initiative and the Achievement Network \cite{learningcommons_learning_components}, which are granular representations of individual math skills and concepts encompassing the Common Core State Standards for Mathematics (CCSSM) and 18 U.S. state math standards (e.g., California, New York, Texas, and Washington).
 Some examples of the learning components are ``Use conversions to solve multi-step real-world problems'', ``Determine the lateral surface area of three-dimensional cylinders in real-world problems'', and ``Represent proportional relationships with equations''.
 The math vocabulary used for math density calculation includes a list of math terms derived from these learning components and regular expressions (RegEx) of common math expressions.
-The vocabulary can be found in \ref{sec:app2}.
-Appendix 2.
+The vocabulary can be found here\footnote{see 2 in https://github.com/ZhuqianZhou/MathEd-PII/blob/69012c0dbde3b3976f36533e2e44f5a5bfdfd718/ EDM2026\_paper\_183\_Appendix.pdf}.

 The \textbf{Math Density ($D_{math}$)} of a message is a weighted sum of single-word math vocabulary terms ($V_{math}$), multi-word phrases ($P_{phrase}$), and RegEx patterns ($R_{pattern}$):

 where $W$ is the set of tokens in the message, $\mathbb{I}(\cdot)$ is the indicator function, $C(\cdot, m)$ counts Occurrences in message $m$.
 The weights were empirically set to attribute higher significance to multi-term concepts and structural math patterns.